100th Air Refueling Wing: 100th Strategic Reconnaissance Wing

-With the end of United States combat operations in Southeast Asia in mid-1973, the Air Force formally transferred nuclear air sampling operations to the 100th SRW, and the 349th SRS converted its U-2s to the U-2R configuration for atmospheric sampling missions, replacing the WB-57s which it inherited from the 4028th SRS.
-The air sampling mission would be moved to Osan AB, South Korea, although the deployment of U-2Rs to Osan could not take place until overflight and basing arrangements were concluded with the governments of Japan and the Republic of Korea and hangar facilities made ready at Osan.
+With the end of United States combat operations in Southeast Asia in mid-1973, the Air Force formally transferred nuclear air sampling operations to the 100th, and the 349th converted its U-2s to the U-2R configuration for atmospheric sampling missions, replacing the WB-57s which it inherited from the 4028th SRS.
+The air sampling mission would be moved to Osan Air Base, South Korea, although the deployment of U-2Rs to Osan could not take place until overflight and basing arrangements were concluded with the governments of Japan and the Republic of Korea and hangar facilities made ready at Osan.
 Not until the Communist Chinese had actually exploded their sixteenth nuclear device on 17 June 1974, could Headquarters USAF announce that all negotiations were concluded.
-At the same time, it directed Headquarters SAC to deploy the 349th SRS "OLYMPIC RACE" assets to Osan and begin collecting from that location on 18 June 1974.
+At the same time, it directed Headquarters SAC to deploy the 349th "Olympic Race" assets to Osan and begin collecting from that location on 18 June 1974.
 The sampling mission continued at Osan, and the U-2s in South Korea became the 100th SRW OL-A.

-In addition to the Drone and Air Sampling missions, the 100th SRW performed worldwide surveillance missions like the monitoring of the ceasefire between the Israelis and the Egyptians following the 1973 Yom Kippur War.
-This operation was operated from RAF Akrotiri, Cyprus and was named operation OLIVE HARVEST – Operating Location OL-OH.
+In addition to the drone and air sampling missions, the wing performed worldwide surveillance missions like the monitoring of the ceasefire between the Israelis and the Egyptians following the 1973 Yom Kippur War.
+This operation was operated from RAF Akrotiri, Cyprus and was named operation Olive Harvest – Operating Location OL-OH.

-A detachment also operated from McCoy AFB, Florida until that installation's closure in 1975, followed by a move to nearby Patrick AFB, Florida, designated Operating Location LF.
-These U-2s engaged in OLYMPIC FIRE missions over Cuba, which were coordinated with the Joint Air Reconnaissance Control Center at NAS Key West, Florida.
+A detachment also operated from McCoy Air Force Base, Florida until that installation's closure in 1975, followed by a move to nearby Patrick Air Force Base, Florida, designated Operating Location LF.
+These U-2s engaged in Olympic Fire missions over Cuba, which were coordinated with the Joint Air Reconnaissance Control Center at NAS Key West, Florida.